HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 !!!note
     Make sure that Installation Manager is not running when installing DX v9.5 with the CF upgrade.

+- **2 Run the applyCF script with the install_95 flag.**

-- **For Unix/Linux:** Pass the install_95 parameter to the command to upgrade the Portal profile.
+	**For Unix/Linux:** Pass the install_95 parameter to the command to upgrade the Portal profile.
 	From the <profile_root>/PortalServer/bin/ directory
 	```
 		install_95=true ./applyCF.sh -DPortalAdminPwd=<password> -DWasPassword=<password>
 	```

-- **For Windows:** Set the install_95 environment variable in the command prompt window where you will upgrade the Portal profile.
+	**For Windows:** Set the install_95 environment variable in the command prompt window where you will upgrade the Portal profile.
 	```
 		set install_95=true
 	```